Why I Left the Seventh-Day Adventist Church

 Ellen G. White, the founder and “prophet” of Adventism, wrote a slew of books about the “visions” God gave her.
 Among those visions was the “prophecy” of the “Sunday law,” which is central to the end-of-the-world scenario.
 It goes like this: all mainstream Christianity worships on Sunday in order to follow the “beast” of Revelation, the Catholic Church.
 According to the fourth commandment, Adventists worship on Saturday.

-The Seventh-day Adventist Church is a Millennialist Protestant Christian denomination.
-It was founded in the United States in the 1860s.
+The Seventh-day Adventist Church is a Millennialist Protestant Christian denomination that was founded in the 1860s in the United States.

 The term “Seventh-day Adventist” refers to the Church’s practice of keeping the “biblical Sabbath” on Saturday, the seventh day of the week.
 The term “Advent” means “coming” and refers to their belief that Jesus Christ will soon return to earth.